Self-nasu/droprate.github.io/readme.md

 - While Scaling this project to real life we can encounter many other fields and attribute of data which we have not included so there can be increase in error percentage in our ML model.
 - This ML model can not accurately detect the Psychological reasons of dropout.
-- There will be some school who will be not collecting this data properly on there basic.
+- There will be some school which are not collecting these data properly on there basis.

 ## FUTURE SCOPE

-- We can suggest to the government that to add some more field of data in UDISE form which can further improve the analysis.
+- We can suggest government to add some more field of data in UDISE form which can help further to improve the analysis.
-- Makeing this Portal generalized for Sub municipal corporations for area level analysis of there schools.
+- Making this Portal generalized for Sub municipal corporations for area level analysis of there schools.
 - Also we can use AI for detecting Psychological causes.